-Printing your work in a perfect way is almost as important as the design itself.
-You need to keep in mind that, sometimes, your work may look different in the paper.
+Perfectly printing your work is almost as important as the design itself.
+You need to keep in mind that, sometimes, your creation may look different on paper.

 To minimize the difference between what you design on the computer and what you get on paper, I made this list of 5 printing tips for graphic designers.

 By following these tips, you and your clients will notice the difference.
 First of all, you need to be sure you have the perfect printer for you.
 I made a list of the top 3 printers for graphic designers that you must check out.

 In the graphic design world, there is something called Finished Art.
 In the beginning, “finished art” meant just having everything ready to print a photo in a specific material.
 Nowadays, the concept hasn’t changed that much; it’s basically having the design ready to be sent to the printing house.